apache/bifromq/README.md

 terminated by the host's Out-of-Memory (OOM) Killer.
 Refer to [here](https://bifromq.apache.org/docs/installation/docker/) for more information.

-You can build a Apache BifroMQ cluster using Docker Compose on a single host for development and testing.
+You can build an Apache BifroMQ cluster using Docker Compose on a single host for development and testing.
 Suppose you want to create a cluster with three nodes: node1, node2, and node3.
 The directory structure should be as follows:
 ```
 |- docker-compose.yml